mj1618/python-turtle-tutorial/README.md

 __Object__ - objects are a more complicated construct that you don't need to understand fully for this tutorial.
 Objects store data, but also have functions.
 The only object we will be referring to is the `world` object.

-__Comment__ - this is used to add notes to code, but are ignored by the program itself.
+__Comment__ - these are notes you add to code, but are ignored by the program itself.
 Comments start with a `#` character and continue to the end of the line.

 ## Step 1: Get setup